anandbalaji93/my-first-repo/README.md

-# Sean Kross
+# Anand Balaji

 ### Geography

-I live in the city of Baltimore, in the state of Maryland, in the United States of America.
+I live in the city of Bangalore, in the state of Karnataka, in India.

 ### Reading

 Three of my favorite books are:

-- *Mindstorms* by Seymour Papert
+- Bhagavadgita
-- *Welcome to the Monkey House* by Kurt Vonnegut
+- Wings Of Fire
-- *Persepolis* by Marjane Satrapi
+- Mahabharata

 ### Food

 Last night I dreamt about eating in these restaurants:

-1. Linger in Denver.
+1. Animal Kingdom
-2. Azura in Jerusalem.
+2. Barbeque Nation
-3. Gemma in New York City.
+3. Sigree

 ### Contact

-The best way to get in touch with me is [on Twitter](https://twitter.com/seankross).
+The best way to get in touch with me is [on Twitter](https://twitter.com/balaji_anand).